These docs are under active development.

 The number is bits per second, not bytes — matches tc rate Nbit.
 The whole-bridge form installs a TBF qdisc on the bridge interface.
 The directional form installs an HTB qdisc on the source TAP, with a netem child if latency or drop is set on the same source.

-The to argument is graph-recorded but the realization shapes every packet leaving the source TAP — HTB on a Linux bridge can't reliably select packets by destination MAC.
-If you set (from=a, to=b, bps=X) and (from=a, to=c, bps=Y), the realized rate is max(X, Y) so no recorded pair is over-shaped.
+The to argument is graph-recorded but the realisation shapes every packet leaving the source TAP — HTB on a Linux bridge can't reliably select packets by destination MAC.
+If you set (from=a, to=b, bps=X) and (from=a, to=c, bps=Y), the realised rate is max(X, Y) so no recorded pair is over-shaped.

 Combine directional bandwidth with directional latency / drop on the same source for a complete profile: